frozenL/frozenL.github.io/_posts/2017-11-07-tech-interview-prep.md

 date: 2017-11-01
 ---

 So, here's a page for links to tech interview topics.
-(There are so much info online that I always forget where I was from time to time..)
+(There's so much info online that I always forget where I was from time to time..)

 Contributions welcome! (if you accidentally discovered this page :)) )